-Lapis Lazuli--lapis meaning stone and lazuli which is derived from "azul" meaning blue in its name.
+Lapis Lazuli--"lapis" meaning "stone" and "lazuli" which is derived from "azul" meaning "blue" is its name.
 It is the anniversary gemstone for 7th and 9th year of marriage.
-Lapis lazuli is one of the oldest of all gems with history extending back 7,000 years or more; and is treasured all over the world for its beautiful deep blue color.
-Afghanistan was the first country to mine lapis lazuli and still continues to provide this beautiful gemstone, but now there are many mines throughout the world that mine for lapis lazuli such as Chile, Siberia, Italy and Canada and the United States.
+Lapis lazuli is one of the oldest of all gems, with history extending back 7,000 years or more, and is treasured all over the world for its beautiful deep blue color.
+Afghanistan was the first country to mine lapis lazuli and still continues to provide this beautiful gemstone, but now there are many mines throughout the world that mine for lapis lazuli such as in Chile, Siberia, Italy, Canada and the United States.
 Around the world people wear this gemstone as a symbol of truth and friendship.

-At Fire Mountain Gems you will notice in our description there are (parenthesis) noting if it is stabilized, dyed, natural, etc. See example of description: "Bead, lapis lazuli (natural), 5-6mm non-uniform round, C grade, Mohs hardness 5 to 6."
+At Fire Mountain Gems, you will notice in our descriptions that there are parenthesis noting if it is stabilized, dyed, natural, etc. For Example, this bead description: ”"Bead, lapis lazuli (natural), 5-6mm non-uniform round, C grade, Mohs hardness 5 to 6."
 The Mohs hardness is 5 to 6 which means it will just about scratch glass; although you could scratch the gem itself with a knife.
 Also, did you know that gemstones are cool to the touch?
-Glass imitations are cold as well--but they heat up quickly when held.
+Glass imitations are cold as well, but they heat up quickly when held.
 Real gemstones will often remain cool even after prolonged holding.
-One more fact for authenticating lapis lazuli--if you were to cut a real lapis lazuli gemstone, it will emit a foul odor because it contains sulfur and it will oxidize as a reaction to the air.
+One more fact for authenticating lapis lazuli: if you were to cut a real lapis lazuli gemstone, it will emit a foul odor because it contains sulfur and it will oxidize as a reaction to the air.

 ''Nishapur's Treasure'', or create a beautiful pair of earrings using silver and lapis lazuli such as

 ''Blue Mood''.
 Try mixing lapis lazuli with malachite for a real color treat--as used in